reframejs/reframe/contributing.md

 # Contributor

- - Common sense is the main guideline :wink:.
+ - Common sense is the main guideline.
  - There is no code style.
-(We may use [prettier](https://github.com/prettier/prettier) soon.)
+(But [prettier](https://github.com/prettier/prettier) may be used soon.)
  - For bigger commits, get the approval of a Reframe maintainer beforehand.

 <br/>